Mark Kennedy (police officer)

 Mark Kennedy (born 7 July 1969), undercover name Mark Stone, is a former London Metropolitan Police officer who, whilst attached to the police service's National Public Order Intelligence Unit, (NPOIU) infiltrated many protest groups between 2003 and 2010 before he was unmasked by political activists as an undercover policeman on 21 October 2010 and his identity was confirmed by the media three days later.
 During his time under cover he manipulated and deceived several women into having sexual relationships with him with the knowledge of his superiors.
-An Investigatory Powers Tribunal found his actions to be an “abuse of the highest order" and had “grossly debased, degraded and humiliated” one of his victims.
+An Investigatory Powers Tribunal found his actions to be an "abuse of the highest order" and had "grossly debased, degraded and humiliated" one of his victims.

 Career

 Kennedy was born in Camberwell, South London, on 7 July 1969, joined the Metropolitan Police around 1994 and served with them until March 2010.
 He was revealed to be a police infiltrator of protest groups on 21 October 2010.

 In January 2011, it was reported that Kennedy was one of the first officers to work as an undercover infiltrator for the National Public Order Intelligence Unit and had spent seven years within the environmental protest movement.

-In a Channel 4 interview broadcast on 14 November 2011, Kennedy stated that, in the guise of an environmental activist, he was used by the police forces of 22 countries and was responsible for the closing down of the Youth House community centre in Copenhagen.
+In a Channel 4 interview broadcast on 14 November 2011, Kennedy stated that, in the guise of an environmental activist, he was used by the police forces of 22 countries.
+He also claimed he was instrumental in the closing down the original Youth House community centre in Copenhagen.

 Kennedy said he was hired by German police between 2004 and 2009 and allegedly committed two crimes on their behalf, one of which was arson.
 German MP Andrej Hunko raised questions in the German Bundestag concerning what the German authorities knew about Kennedy's activities amongst the Berlin protest movement.
 Kennedy had been arrested in Berlin for attempted arson but was never brought to trial.
 Hunko also asked: "How does the federal government justify the fact that [Mark Kennedy], as part of his operation in Germany, did not only initiate long-term meaningful friendships but also sexual relationships, clearly under false pretenses?"
 The federal government refused to answer all questions relating to Kennedy.

 Kennedy was involved in several environmentalist campaigns in Ireland, such as Shell to Sea.
 He allegedly encouraged protestors to attack police during the May Day 2004 protests in Dublin.

 In February 2010, while still serving as a police officer, he set up Tokra Ltd, a private company at the same address as a security firm that works for the energy company E.ON, the owners of Ratcliffe-on-Soar Power Station.
 Later in 2010, he set up Black Star High Access Ltd, based in east London.

 He manipulated several women into having sexual relationships with him, with the knowledge of his superiors.
+The details of one is published in the book Disclosure by Kate Wilson.